parkerjgit/algorithms/markdown/heaps/heaps.md

 ## Sort a k-sortted array (epi 10.3)
 ---
 ## Merge many sorted arrays (k-way merge (epi 10.1)

+1. create min heap of size k.
+2. push first element from each array onto heap ***along with corresponding array index!!!***
+3. while heap:
+3. _pop min from heap and add to result.
+4. _push next element ***from the array last popped min was from if any left!!!*** onto the heap.

 ---
 ## Implement Heap Sort
 ---